List of documents

 2. ‘Experiment Safety Data Package’, Novespace

-This document is to be completed at the time of the design of the experiment.
-It includes all the technical information regarding safety.
+These documents (ESDP and Requirements) are to be completed at the time of the design of the experiment.
+They include all the technical information regarding safety.
 Based on this document, the prime contractor will decide whether the experiment is authorised to fly.
 A first draft version is expected during the selection process and the final version will be prepared before the campaign.

 Please note that this document is updated on regular basis.
 The participants are responsible for downloading the last applicable version before filling it in.